Nebula Standard Software Package

 - Open Run Advertised Programs.

-- Click on the desired program and then click on Run.If you don't see the program right away, try again after an hour or two.
-It can take a little while for the advertisement process to complete.
+- Click on the desired program and then click on Run.If you don't see the program right away, try again as it can take up to two hours for the advertisement process to complete.

 The program should install right after that, although it may hide itself for the duration.

 While Office 2013 is now the default (and recommended) version of Office installed on newly purchased or rebuilt computers using the Nebula image.
 If you do not yet have Office 2013 installed, you can install it from Run Advertised Programs; please see these instructions.

 - Please confirm with your department manager before installing this program, as some departments have elected to stay with Office 2010.